sdss/apogee_drp/docs/qa.rst

 Each visit has two associated pages.
 The first is an "apQA" page that summarizes the individual exposures and combined visit, with various QA plots included.
 Here is an example:
 `apQA-1279-59584.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/visit/apo25m/20882/1279/59584/html/apQA-1279-59584.html>`_.
-The second page shows plots of the spectra from each visit, including skies, telluric standards, and science targets.
+The second is an "apPlate" page that shows plots of the spectra from each visit, including skies, telluric standards, and science targets.
 Here is an example:
 `apPlate-1279-59584.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/visit/apo25m/20882/1279/59584/html/apPlate-1279-59584.html>`_.
 Links to these pages are provided in the MJD and Fields summary pages described above.